Sunnigen/rlkivy/README.md

 # rlkivy

 rlkivy is a RogueLike Game made in Python using Kivy.

-The purpose is to make a Kivy version of the [roguelike tutorial](http://rogueliketutorials.com/)
+I am striving make a polished Kivy version of the [roguelike tutorial](http://rogueliketutorials.com/).

 ## Installation